-This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on Positive Behavior Support.
+This month’s selection from the EarlyEdU Alliance® multimedia resources is a spotlight on Play.
 These resources are available to use in your teaching or professional development activities.
 Access to the complete library is available to EarlyEdU members only.
-Please consider joining the EarlyEdU Alliance®.
+Please consider joining the EarlyEdU Alliance.

 Teaching New Words: Embedding Vocabulary Instruction in Storybooks

 Elizabeth Spencer, PhD, and Howard Goldstein, PhD, share recommendations to guide practitioners in the selection of useful and teachable vocabulary targets in this 25-minute Front Porch series broadcast.
 Spencer and Goldstein offer a framework for the design of explicit instruction and suggestions for differentiating instruction for individual children.